wooorm/iso-639-2/readme.md

 ## What is this?

 This package contains info on [ISO 639-2][source].
-ISO 639-2 is the alpha-3 code in Codes for the representation of names of languages – Part 2.
+ISO 639-2 is the alpha-3 code in “Codes for the representation of names of languages – Part 2”.

 ## When should I use this?